Silas-U/RoboKinematics/README.md

 [0.7853981633974483, 0.5235987755982988]
 ```
 Output in degrees:
-To convert the output to deg, we use the numpy.degrees function:
+To convert the output to deg, use the numpy.degrees function:

 ```python
 print(np.degrees(joint_angles))